gms1/node-sqlite3-orm/README.md

 All primitive JavaScript data types ('String', 'Number', 'Boolean') and properties of type 'Date' are supported.
 Type safety is guaranteed, when reading properties of these types from the database (NULL values are treated as 'undefined').

-**Date** properties can be mapped to either the 'TEXT' or to the 'INTEGER' (default) storage class and their values will be stored as UTC.
+**Date** properties can be mapped to either the 'TEXT' or to the 'INTEGER' storage class (defaults to 'INTEGER') and their values will be stored as UTC.
 Using 'INTEGER' converts to Unix-Time, so fractions of seconds are lost.
-This can be changed by using the field option **dateInMilliSeconds** or by setting as default using ```schema().dateInMilliSeconds = true```.
+This can be changed by using the field option 'dateInMilliSeconds' or by setting as default using ```schema().dateInMilliSeconds = true```.

 These are the corresponding defaults for a 'current timestamp':